ZacksMohawk/Prok-C/README.md

 You will then the receive the response as though it originated via the Prok-C application.

-POST requests will soon be supported also.
+Proxying POST requests also requires the target and key to be set, and this will effectively forward the JSON body of your POST request, before returning the response.